Causal Inference with Corrupted Data: Measurement Error, Missing Values, Discretization, and Differential Privacy: Data cleaning-adjusted confidence interval

-\textbf{Step 4: Causal estimation and inference}.
-In our estimation procedure, we deal with measurement error bias by cleaning the data.
-For some special cases, the measurement error bias actually has a closed form solution, which depends on the regression, propensity score, covariate density, and derivatives thereof \cite{battistin2014treatment}.
-Our approach avoids estimation of the propensity scores, covariate density, and derivatives, which would be challenging in high dimensions.
+Our procedure deals with measurement error bias by cleaning the data.
+For the special case of ATE, the measurement error bias has a closed form solution in terms of the regression, propensity score, covariate density, and derivatives thereof \cite{battistin2014treatment}.
+We avoid estimation of the propensity scores, covariate density, and derivatives, which would be challenging in high dimensions.
 Instead, we simply combine PCA and OLS.

-Multiple imputation \cite{rubin1976inference} is a popular procedure for handling missing values, and it has important similarities and differences compared to our approach.
-Both share the goal of estimating and quantifying uncertainty for a downstream scalar parameter.
+The way we impute missing values modifies multiple imputation \cite{rubin1976inference}.
 In multiple imputation, the analyst makes, say, two copies of the original data set, then imputes missing values (with some randomness so each imputation may be different).
 Estimates and standard errors from each copy are then averaged.
-In our procedure, we split the sample into two folds: \tr\, and \te.
+Our procedure splits the sample into two folds: \tr\, and \te.
 We clean \tr\, and compute estimates and standard errors with \te, then reverse the roles and take the average.
 We opt for sample splitting, rather than copying, and we additionally consider measurement error.